jajoosam/grayscale/README.md

 Games that look like chrome's dino game, but have different gameplay.
 Right now, I'm building games with phaser!
 Please build more games if you can!

+Hopefully I make a chrome extension with these soon.

 ## Flappy Copter

 ![Image](http://i.imgur.com/kdRva28.png)